briandalvarez/CPSC-254/README.md

 # CPSC-254
-For general use in my CPSC 254 course
+A repository for general lab use in my CPSC 254 course